-No map of Mineral Safeguarding Areas has been provided but it is alarming to read that 'identification of the extent of MSAs will be undertaken using current geological and mineral resource information and in discussion with the minerals industry'.
+No map of Mineral Safeguarding Areas has been provided but it is alarming to read that 'identification of the extent of MSA's will be undertaken using current geological and mineral resource information and in discussion with the minerals industry'.
 Do turkeys vote for Christmas?
-GSNI have worked closely with Dalradian since 2010 when they set up in the North; GSNI have done a promotional video for Dalradian and spoken at an investors conference in Toronto in recent years, including in early March 2018!
+GSNI have worked closely with Dalradian since 2010 when they set up in NI; GSNI have done a promotional video for Dalradian and spoken at an investor's conference in Toronto in March 2018!

 The exemptions are also unclear: 'applications for householder development' - what does this mean?
-Can the children of local families build houses in a MSA if that is where we live?
+Can our children build houses in a MSA if that is where we live?